openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

 1. Search by (show as inputs in search form)
 2. Add to results

-The structure of the array
+The structure of the array.
 No key needed, the field would be unieqe identifier
 ```
 [